MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 ms.author: solsen
 ---

 # Using Designer

-When developing extensions in the AL development environment you have a wide range of possibilities.
+When developing extensions in the AL development environment, you have a wide range of possibilities.
 Designer in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] complements the development experience in Visual Studio Code, as it provides an easy and convenient way of making immediate adjustments to your design by simply dragging and dropping the components on the page.

 Here is a quick overview of capabilities in **Designer**: